lucky-leucrota/lucky-leucrota.github.io/docs/index.md

-# Welcome to Dis-Code Documentation
+# Welcome to Dis-Code Documentation (Ver Dev.4.0.1)

 Here, you will be finding out on
 - How to write algorithm's to decipher to code